sourcehut-mirrors/chawan/doc/manual.md

-Chame implements HTML5 parsing as described in the [Parsing HTML documents](https://html.spec.whatwg.org/multipage/parsing.html) section of the WHATWG's living standard.
+Chame implements HTML5 parsing as described in the [Parsing HTML documents](https://html.spec.whatwg.org/multipage/parsing.html) section of WHATWG's living standard.
 Note that this document may change at any time, and newer additions might take some time to implement in Chame.

 Users of the low-level API are encouraged to consult the appropriate sections